-- a. working on the ROBOT at the team's shop after load-in for the event has begun and - b. working on ROBOT parts at night at the team's hotel.
+- a. working on the ROBOT at the team's shop after load-in for the event has begun, - b. working on ROBOT parts at night at the team's hotel, and - c. running a 3D printer or other automated manufacturing process overnight producing ROBOT parts.